Voluntary and community groups rely on grant funding to help them provide services that make a difference to communities and people's lives.

 The following organisations provide support to voluntary and community groups on funding, capacity building and a range of other matters:

-- Voluntary Action Barnsley provides its member groups with a full range of services from start up advice, recruitment of volunteers, HR management, accountancy and payroll through to training.
+- Voluntary Action Barnsley provides start up advice; recruitment of volunteers; HR management; accountancy and payroll; training.

-- South Yorkshire Funding Advice Bureau helps voluntary and community organisations to get the funding they need.
-They provide advice, information and training to help South Yorkshire organisations develop their fundraising knowledge, skills and confidence.
+- South Yorkshire Funding Advice Bureau provides advice, information and training to help South Yorkshire organisations develop their fundraising knowledge, skills and confidence.

-- Barnsley Volunteer Centre is quality accredited by Volunteering England to offer brokerage services to the public, who want to volunteer and give advice and support to develop non profit making organisations and charities wishing to involve volunteers.
+- Barnsley Volunteer Centre is quality accredited by Volunteering England to offer brokerage services to the public who want to volunteer.
+They give advice and support to develop non-profit making organisations and charities wishing to involve volunteers.

-- Enterprising Barnsley works directly with local businesses to provide a range of services including HR, recruitment, financing, franchising, green energy, inward investment and business development.
+- Enterprising Barnsley works directly with local businesses to provide a range of services.
+These include HR; recruitment; financing; franchising; green energy; inward investment; business development.

-- Funding Central is a free website for charities, voluntary organisations and social enterprises, providing access to thousands of funding and finance opportunities, plus resources, so you can develop sustainable income strategies appropriate to your needs.
+- Funding Central is a free website for charities, voluntary organisations and social enterprises.
+It provides access to thousands of funding and finance opportunities.
+It also provides resources so you can develop sustainable income strategies appropriate to your needs.

 - National Council for Voluntary Organisations is the main organising body for the voluntary and community sector in England.